RyanMatheuZ/cloud-master/README.md

 # Cloud Master

-CloudMaster is a simple project, from a fictitious company with website development services, hosting and WiFi plans.
+CloudMaster is a personal project, about a fictional company with website development services, hosting plans and Wi-Fi.

 > Technologies: Adobe Illustrator 2021, HTML 5, CSS 3 and JavaScript (ECMAScript 2015+)